ngcm/PythonTool-Mod/pages/userguide.md

 permalink: userguide/
 ---

 Just craft the Computer Block and place it in your world.
-It can also be found in the Miscellaneous creative tab.
+The recipe takes 8 Cobblestone blocks and 1 Glass block arranged as shown in the picture.
+It can also be found in the Miscellaneous creative tab if in creative mode.

 ![ComputerBlock recipe](/PythonTool-Mod/images/recipe.png)
 ![ComputerBlock](/PythonTool-Mod/images/computerblock.png)